 Plant stands are very popular in living rooms because they help spread plants around the room and add height variation.
 Instead of placing all plants on the floor, a plant stand can lift a plant up so it is closer to eye level and more visible.

 A common living room setup includes a large floor plant in a corner, a medium plant on a plant stand near a sofa or chair, and a few small plants on shelves or tables.
-This layered arrangement makes the room feel more balanced and more decorated.
+This layered arrangement makes the room feel more balanced and more balanced.

 Plant stands also work well beside TV stands, bookshelves, and windows because they help fill empty space without making the room feel crowded.